 The SPOUIN13 variable indicates whether a person's spouse was present in the RU during the round.
 If the person had no spouse in the household, the value was coded as 2.
 For persons under the age of 16 the value was coded as 3.
-The SPOUID13 and SPOUIN13 variables were obtained from RE76 and RE77 in Panel 12 Round 3 and RE76A in Panel 13 Round 1, where the respondent was asked to identify how each pair of persons in the household was related.
-Analysts should note that this information was collected in a set of questions separate from the questions that asked about marital status.
-While editing was performed to ensure that SPOUID13 and SPOUIN13 and SPOUIN13 are consistent within each round, there was no consistency check between these variables and marital status in a given round.
+The SPOUID13 and SPOUIN13 variables were obtained from RE76A, where the respondent was asked to identify how each pair of persons in the household was related.
+Analysts should note that this information was collected in a question separate from the questions that asked about marital status.
+While editing was performed to ensure that SPOUID13 and SPOUIN13 are consistent within each round, there was no consistency check between these variables and marital status in a given round.
 Apparent discrepancies between marital status and spouse information may be due to any of the following causes:

-• Ambiguity as to when during a round a change in marital status occurred.
-This is a result of relationship information being asked for all persons living in the household at any time during the round, while marital status is asked as of the interview date (e.g., If one spouse died during the reference period, the surviving spouse's marital status would be "widowed in round", but SPOUIN13 and SPOUID13 for the same round would indicate that a spouse was present);

-- Valid discrepancies in the case of persons who are married but not living with their spouse, or separating but still living together; or - Discrepancies which cannot be explained by either of the previous reasons.
+- Ambiguity as to when during a round a change in marital status occurred.
+This is a result of relationship information being asked for all persons living in the household at any time during the round, while marital status is asked as of the interview date (e.g., If one spouse died during the reference period, the surviving spouse's marital status would be "widowed in round", but SPOUIN13 and SPOUID13 for the same round would indicate that a spouse was present); - Valid discrepancies in the case of persons who are married but not living with their spouse, or separating but still living together; or - Discrepancies which cannot be explained by either of the previous reasons.